-This alarm is demoted by a PLM-P or PLM-V condition.
+This alarm is demoted by a "PLM-P" condition on page 2-189 or a "PLM-V" condition on page 2-190.

-By default, an ENCAP-MISMATCH-P alarm causes an ML-Series card or CE-1000 card data link to go down.
-This behavior can be modified using the command line interface (CLI) command no pos trigger defect encap.
+By default, an ENCAP-MISMATCH-P alarm causes an ML-Series card data link to go down.
+This behavior can be modified using the command line interface (CLI) command in interface configuration mode: no pos trigger defect encap.

-For more information about the ML-Series Ethernet or CE-1000 cards, refer to the Ethernet Card Software Feature and Configuration Guide for the Cisco ONS 15454, Cisco ONS 15454 SDH, and Cisco ONS 15327.
+For more information about the ML-Series Ethernet cards, refer to the Ethernet Card Software Feature and Configuration Guide for the Cisco ONS 15454, Cisco ONS 15454 SDH, and Cisco ONS 15327.